Lattesnow/ChIPSP/README.md

-# ChIP_SP: Spatial ChIP (ChIPSP) as a New Bioinformatics Tool to Characterize Spatial Gene Regulation
+# ChIPSP: Spatial ChIP (ChIPSP) as a New Bioinformatics Tool to Characterize Spatial Gene Regulation

 ## Overview